T0217/sdqcpy/README.md

 ## Results Display

-`SDQCPy` provides a `SequentialAnalysis` class to perform the sequential analysis and store the results in a HTML file.
+`SDQCPy` provides a `SequentialAnalysis` class to perform the sequential analysis and store the results in *a HTML file*.

 ![Sample Result](./Results%20Display/sample%20result.jpg)